 Have you ever wanted to touch that incredible safe from The Room videogame?
 This is your chance!

 There’s a LEGO IDEAS project called The Safe from ‘The Room’ that needs your vote.
-Without enough support, it can become an actual, tangible reality, outside of the videogame.
+With enough support, it can become an actual, tangible reality, outside of the videogame.
 And it’s free to support!

 We recently spoke with the creator, Roger Schembri, to learn more about his LEGO IDEAS project.